“Lord, he whom you love is sick.” (John 11:3)

 Notice the simple humility of their language about Lazarus.
 They call Him, “He whom you love.”
 They do not say, “He who loves you, believes in you, serves you,” but “He whom you love.”
 Martha and Mary were deeply taught of God.
 They had learned that Christ’s love towards us, and not our love towards Christ, is the true ground of expectation, and true foundation of hope.
 Blessed, again, are all they that are taught likewise!
 To look inward to our love towards Christ is painfully unsatisfying: to look outward to Christ’s love towards us is peace.

 I invite the attention of my readers to the subject of sickness.
 The subject is one which we ought frequently to look in the face.
 We cannot avoid it.
 It needs no prophet’s eye to see sickness coming to each of us one day.
 “In the midst of life, we are in death.”
-Let us turn aside for a few moments, and consider sickness as Christians.
+Let us turn aside for a few moments, and consider why Christians get sick.
 The consideration will not hasten its coming, and by God’s blessing may teach us wisdom.

 In considering the subject of sickness, three points appear to me to demand attention.